6.5 Cross-border learning mobility

 The Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (DIKU) manages a number of international programs and schemes and programs for the Norwegian Ministry of Foreign Affairs, the European Commission, and the Nordic Council of Ministers.
 Examples of mobility programmes are Nordplus, cooperation in education within the Nordic and Baltic countries, and NORPART - Norwegian Partnership Programme for Global Academic Cooperation, supporting institutional cooperation and mobility in higher education.
 A full list of programmes and grants can be found on the DIKU website.
 In addition to programme administration, DIKU is responsible for promoting Norway as a cooperation and study destination, as well as providing information and advisory services within the field of internationalisation in education.

 Erasmus+ supports transnational partnerships among Education, Training, and Youth institutions and organisations to foster cooperation.
-DIKU hosts the national office Erasmus+ national agency for education and sports, while the Norwegian Directorate for Children, Youth and Family Affairs (Bufdir) hosts the national office for Erasmus+ Youth in Action.
+DIKU hosts the national office for Erasmus+ sports, while the Norwegian Directorate for Children, Youth and Family Affairs (Bufdir) hosts the national office for Erasmus+ Youth in Action.

 However, most Norwegian students abroad are full degree students and not related to any organised or formal student exchange programme.
 Full degree students are eligible, and can receive funding from the The Norwegian State Educational Loan Fund [Lånekassen].
 The degree may additionally be funded by other scholarships or other sources of funding.
 Norwegian students who do an exchange stay abroad as a part of their degree in Norway are also eligible to receive funding from the Norwegian State Educational Loan Fund.
 The loans and grants from the State Educational Loan Fund are portable.
 Portable funding means that additional funding is awarded where school tuition surpasses the expenses that the Norwegian student will typically have in their home country.